zoe437334588-creator/final-assignment/README.md

   * Note: Remove excess oil if the pan becomes too greasy.

 ### Step 3: Caramelizing (The Color Base)
   1. Push the meat to the side.
-Add a small amount of oil and the rock sugar.
+Add a small amount of oil and 60g rock sugar.
   2. Melt the sugar on low heat until it turns a light amber color.
   3. Stir the pork back in to coat every piece with the melted sugar.

 ### Step 4: Braising (Slow Cooking)
-  1. Add the aromatics (ginger, scallions, star anise, cinnamon).
+  1. Add the aromatics (50g ginger, 3-4 scallions, 1 star anise, 1 cinnamon).
-  2. Add 1 tbsp dark soy sauce (for color) and 2 tbsp light soy sauce (for salt).
+  2. Add 20ml dark soy sauce (for color) and 60ml light soy sauce (for salt).
   3. Pour in boiling water until the meat is just submerged.
   4. Cover with a lid.
 Reduce heat to low and simmer for 45–60 minutes.